LarsNorlander/dev-diary/study-plan.md

 ### Hobby

 * Algorithms and Problem Solving
-* Functional Programming with Haskell, Elixir, and Clojure
+* Exploring Programming with Haskell, Elixir, and Rust
 * Deep Learning
-* Embedded Development with Arduino and Raspberry Pi
 * Mathematics

 ## Languages of Interest